plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 Since this will require the change of chain-vars the proposal would be to revert this as part of the migration to the new routing infrastructure and LNS implementation post the Solana chain migration.

 Current device users will have to revert changes to their Sensors.
-Since the number of devices and data usage has been dropping past 17th November this should be done as a matter of urgency as soon as teh chain migration has been completed and when manufacturers are required to switch over to the new gateway-rs implementation switching from LNS State channels to the NetID based routing infrastructure (coupled with the Chirpstack LNS switch).
+Since the number of devices and data usage has been dropping past 17th November this should be done as a matter of urgency as soon as the chain migration has been completed and when manufacturers are required to switch over to the new gateway-rs implementation switching from LNS State channels to the NetID based routing infrastructure (coupled with the Chirpstack LNS switch).

 The following documentation will need to be modified.